Joyce Rupp

 Sister Joyce Rupp, O.S.M., is a Roman Catholic author and speaker.
 She is the co-director of The Institute of Compassionate Presence, a member of the Servite Order, and a volunteer for Hospice.
-Joyce has a Bachelor of Arts degree in English, a Master of Arts degree in Transpersonal Psychology, and a Master of Religious Education degree.
+Joyce has a Bachelor of Arts degree in English, a Master of Arts degree in Transpersonal Psychology, and a Master of Religious Education (MRE) degree.
 She lives in Des Moines, Iowa.